nikhil-partap/Skywatch/README.md

 ## 🚀 Deployment

 ### Frontend Deployment (GitHub Pages)
-1. Push your `skywatch/` folder to GitHub
+1. Push your root folder files to GitHub
 2. Enable GitHub Pages in repository settings
 3. Update backend URL in `script.js` to your deployed backend